bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

   "Window", "Number of batches that will be contained in a window (1 by default).
 Must be greater than zero.", 3 "Sliding Interval", The interval at which a window will be shifted (сount of batches that will be removed from the window after its processing).
 Must be greater than zero and less than or equal to the window (1 by default)", 3
   "Inputs*", "Names of input streams.Requires input mode: 'full' or 'split' ('split' is default).
 The stream must exist in database (must be stream.t-stream or stream.kafka)",  "str1/full"
-  "Start From", "Value must be 'newest', 'oldest' or datetime.
+  "Start From", "Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
+If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).
 If instance have kafka input streams, then the value here can be 'oldest' or 'newest' (newest is default)", "newest"
   "State Management", "Must be 'ram' or 'none' ('none' is default)","ram" "State Full Checkpoint", "Interval for full checkpoint (100 is default)", 5 "Event-Wait-Time", "Idle timeout, when not messages (1000 by default)", 10000